ecruda/python_learning/obj_and_classes/README.md

 				print(self.var1 + "blah")
 				#method1 actions

-To include other files, use import <filename> at the top, depends on file path
+To include other files, use import " filename" at the top, depends on file path